albar965/littlenavmap-manual/src/en/LEGEND.rst

 case for some add-on airports that use another techniques like photo scenery to display runways.

-Labels and diagram elements for airports can be configured ``Options`` on the tab :ref:`map-display-labels`.
+Labels and diagram elements for airports can be configured in options on the page :ref:`options-map-labels`.

 Display of airports can be enabled or disabled in menu ``View`` -> :ref:`airports-menu`.